 ABOUT TODD SHAFFER

 I’m an animation director by trade with almost 30 years of experience behind me in animation and live-action.
-I never wanted to make Christian films, but ten years ago I was given the opportunity to write and direct The Promise: The Birth of the Messiah, and in spite of the low budget disappointments and the difficulties of distribution, I gained a passion for making films that reflect the historic faith of Christianity.
+I never wanted to make Christian films, but ten years ago I was given the opportunity to write and direct The Promise: The Birth of the Messiah.
+At the time, I didn’t want to work on that project, but took it out of necessity.
+Through that experience I gained a passion for making films that reflect the historic faith of Christianity.
 I co-founded Glorious Films and started work on my second film Prodigal the Musical, which we hope to release next year.

-The Ministry of Motion Pictures is my effort to understand the Christian film industry and marketplace.
-Here, we talk about Christian and indie film as I meet other cinephiles: filmmakers, writers, historians, studio execs, producers, marketers, critics and theologians.
-Christianity and it’s filmmakers must find a foothold in the cinema, not just to be a cog within Hollywood’s moving parts, but to be visionaries and storytellers that illuminate the riches of God’s truths.
+The Ministry of Motion Pictures is my effort to understand the contours of the Christian film industry, the marketplace, and filmmakers who are serving it.
+It’s also a place to talk about my love for cinema and filmmakers, as I meet other filmmakers, writers, historians, studio execs, producers, marketers, critics and theologians from within the faith film genre, and those who are without.
+We have the opportunity to be more than just a moralistic/faith-friendly cog within Hollywood’s moving parts.
+We can be visionaries.
+We must be storytellers that illuminate the riches of God’s truths.

 I am grateful for the filmmakers who have been bold enough to jump into the fray to make their Christian films.
-For all of the flaws of so many of our films, we can be thankful that most Christian films present, as Jonathan Leeman has so eloquently put it, “a right moral ecology.”
-Within an entertainment industry that glorifies violence, vengence, autonomy, sexual immorality, and the spirit of evil, it’s good we have films that provide a right moral ecology.
+For all of the flaws of so many of our films, we should be thankful that most Christian films present, as Jonathan Leeman has so eloquently put it, “a right moral ecology.”
+While much entertainment glorifies violence, vengence, autonomy, sexual immorality, and the spirit of evil, it’s important that we have films that provide a right moral ecology.

 We must make God’s name known in the world, and that must include entertainment.